javm/fibonacci-api/README.md

 where n is the argument of the fibonacci function.

 For example to get fibonacci of 5 hit:

 [http://localhost:3000/fibonacci/5](http://localhost:3000/fibonacci/5)

-As a json query using postman or insomnia clients.
+as a json query using postman or insomnia clients.